rvhuang/linq-to-astar/README.md

 |[Iterative Deepening A\*](https://en.wikipedia.org/wiki/Iterative_deepening_A*)|`IterativeDeepeningAStar<TStep>()`||
 |[Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)|`AStar<TStep>()`|Without `orderby` clause. (v1.1.0)|

-### User-defined Algorithm
+### User-defined Algorithms

-You are able to implement and use your customized algorithm with the following steps:
+You are able to implement and use your customized algorithms with the following steps:

 1. Create a type that implements `IAlgorithm` interface.
 2. Register the type and name of the algorithm with `HeuristicSearch.Register<TAlgorithm>()`.